dwahme/shellcraft/README.md

 - **Wires**
   - Automatically detects and updates networks of computers and monitors
   - Broadcasts data across the network
-  - Handles cycles and updates in real time
+  - Handles cycles and updates in real time (uses BFS for network detection)

 - **Monitors**
   - Display data that is sent to them from any side
   - Automatically joins together with adjacent monitor blocks to form a larger monitor screen (updates in real time)
+  - Uses BFS for joining monitor blocks

 ## The Team